Accountability

 Service and Ministry Accountability Agreements

-Each year, SickKids enters into Service Accountability Agreements with the Toronto Central Local Health Integration Network (Toronto Central LHIN).
+Each year, SickKids enters into Service Accountability Agreements with Ontario Health.
 The agreements set out SickKids’ responsibilities for ongoing advancement of the health system.
-Ontario's LHINs are required under the Local Health Services Integration Act, 2006, to negotiate a Service Accountability Agreement for each Health Service Provider they fund.
+Ontario Health is required under the Local Health Services Integration Act, 2006, to negotiate a Service Accountability Agreement for each Health Service Provider they fund.

 As a Health Service Provider that cares for patients across the spectrum, from emergency care to mental health services, SickKids is required to complete a Hospital Service Accountability Agreement (H-SAA) and a Multi-Sector Service Accountability Agreement.
 The H-SAA reflects that to the extent one party succeeds, the other party will also succeed as the parties share a common interest in supporting "...a health-care system that keeps people healthy, gets them good care when they are sick and will be there for our children and grandchildren."